sourcegraph/handbook/content/departments/engineering/dev/tools/observability/monitoring_architecture.md

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/monitoring-architecture.png)

-> NOTE: Looking for _how to monitor Sourcegraph?_ See the [observability documentation](https://docs.sourcegraph.com/admin/observability), for Sourcegraph.com-specific documentation see the [Sourcegraph.com monitoring documentation](./dotcom.md), and for Cloud Observability see [Sourcegraph Cloud Observability](../../../../cloud/technical-docs/observability/index.md).
+> [!NOTE] Looking for _how to monitor Sourcegraph?_ See the [observability documentation](https://docs.sourcegraph.com/admin/observability), for Sourcegraph.com-specific documentation see the [Sourcegraph.com monitoring documentation](./dotcom.md), and for Cloud Observability see [Sourcegraph Cloud Observability](../../../../cloud/technical-docs/observability/index.md).

 ## Long-term vision